Pros and Cons of Homeschooling

 I’ve been homeschooling for four years now, and it’s the best decision I could have ever made for my family.

-Many parents find themselves in the position of having to decide whether or not to homeschool their children.
+Many parents find themselves in the position of having to decide whether to keep traditional schooling or homeschool their children.
 This conversation has become more frequent in light of the pandemic over the last two years, as well as changes in society over the last few decades.

-I want to share some of the pros and cons of homeschooling as I see them now so that you can help make an informed decision on what is best for your family.
+I want to share some pros and cons of homeschooling as I see them now so that you can help make an informed decision on what is best for your family.

 If you’re thinking about being the teacher for your kids, you should also read this before you start homeschooling after you finish this article.